TRAVEL

 GERMANY, FRANCE, HOLLAND

-Currency is Euros.
+The currency is Euros.

 In Europe, tipping is seen as a reward for exceptional service rather than a compulsory practice.